GeorgeWebDevCy/tcn-mlm/README.md

 - WooCommerce 7.0+
 - PHP 7.4+

+## Companion Plugin
+- [GN Password Login API](https://github.com/GeorgeWebDevCy/gn-password-login-api) ships the password-based authentication endpoints used by the same membership sites that run TCN MLM.
+Install it alongside this plugin to give mobile apps and third-party portals a lightweight REST interface for authenticating into WordPress while the MLM layer manages memberships and commissions.

 ## Installation
 1. Copy the plugin directory into `wp-content/plugins/tcn-mlm`.
 2. Activate “TCN Consumer Network MLM” from the WordPress admin Plugins screen.